bengtmartensson/Girr/README.md

 `remotes`, as the name suggests, is a collection of `remote`s, identified by a unique name.

+### Embedded protocols
+The parameter form references to a protocol using its name.
+Normally, this is assumed to be known to a processing program.
+        However, it is also possible to embed additional protocols in a Girr file, and to refer to it by its defined name in the declaration.

 ## Detailed description of syntax and semantics of the Girr format
 ### Version
 This article describes the Girr format version 1.2, identified by the